Divdude77/Divdude77/README.md

 - 👀 I’m interested in AI, Automation, Machine Learning, and making other cool programs!
 - 🌱 I’m currently learning Python and C#
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me on Reddit: u/Divdude
+- 📫 How to reach me: Divdude#8637 on Discord

 <!---
 Divdude77/Divdude77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.